 Forward Collision Warning – if you find yourself driving too close to the vehicle in front of you, then the Garmin will alert you.
 I found that this feature worked really well 95% of the time and was particularly useful when I found myself in traffic that stopped and started (you know those really annoying journeys where your foot is on and off the brake all of the time) – it seemed to almost provide another set of eyes on the road and was rather reassuring.

 The only time that it didn’t work too well was when I accelerated too quickly from a standing still towards the car in front.
 There was then a slight delay from arriving at the rear of the car in front to hearing the alert.
-I don’t believe however, that this is too much of an issue as it would be a reckless way to drive.
+I don’t believe, however, that this is too much of an issue as it would be a reckless way to drive.
 And definitely not something that anybody should be doing anyhow!

 Lane Departure Warning – if you find yourself drifting to the side when your driving then the sat nav will warn you.
 This is a neat little feature and also probably means that the driver is getting tired.
 The sensible option would be to pull over and to have a break at the nearest stop off.

-The “GO” Alert – if your anything like me when your driving, or rather when your stopped at the traffic lights your a bit of a nosey parker!
+The “GO” Alert – if your anything like me when your driving, or rather when your stopped at the traffic lights you’re a bit of a nosey parker!
 I have a tendency to look out of the window and take in the surroundings when I’m stopped at the lights.
 Sometimes only a ‘beep’ of the horn from the car behind is what snaps me out of my own world!
-In this instance the Garmin gives an alert that the cars that were stopped in front of you have begun to move.
+In this instance, the Garmin gives an alert that the cars that were stopped in front of you have begun to move.

 Like the previous model we recently reviewed, the Garmin DriveSmart you get Hands Free Navigation here too.
 It works by you dictating your destination to the device, the sat nav calculates the route whilst you get to keep your hands on the wheel.
 Interestingly enough I didn’t have the previous issue of having to repeat and clarify myself.
 Perhaps this was because I was super conscious of making sure the device understood my instructions.
 In fact, I was probably putting on my ‘telephone voice’ – you know the one where you have perfect diction and everyone is able to understand you?
 Otherwise known as the ‘Posh Telephone Voice’!

 By using the Foursquare platform (like the other devices) the navigation provided for your route is simplified.
 Instead of being told to “turn right in 200 metres” you will be “turn right after the monument”.
-It did take me a while to get use to these type of instructions.
+It did take me a while to get used to these types of instructions.
 If you remember I really struggled when testing the Garmin nuvi 2597 to appreciate the ‘Real Directions’.
 If I’m to remain completely honest with you, I’m still not sure if it’s my cup of tea.
-However, I am beginning to warm to the feature the more that I use it and who nows I may become its biggest fan in the future 😉
+However, I am beginning to warm to the feature the more that I use it and who knows I may become its biggest fan in the future 😉

 As you come closer to your destination the Garmin will switch to the camera view.
 An arrow will highlight the actual building that you are looking for.
 This was a really useful feature when searching for an apartment block in a heavily densely populated part of the city.